Nguyễn Thị Anh: De facto ruler

 Nguyễn Thị Anh's son, Lê Nhân Tông was officially given the powers of government in 1453 even though he was only 12 years old.
 This was unusual and seems to have made little real difference, the empress dowager ruled while the other noble families acted as a brake on her power.

 The government did not do very much during this time, one later Vietnamese historian said this was a peaceful, harmonious time.
 The official court history written some 30 years later said it was a time of calamity for Vietnam and that for a woman to rule was as unnatural as "a hen crowing at daybreak".

 In 1459, the oldest son of Lê Thái Tông, Nghi Dân, staged a coup.
 He and some 100 men secretly entered the palace late in October and killed the king.
-The next day, Nguyễn Thị Anh, facing certain death at the hands of Nghi Dân's men, allowed herself to be killed by a loyal servant.
+According to "The Development of the Le Government in Fifteenth Century Vietnam" of John K. Whitmore, the next day after the coup, Nguyễn Thị Anh, facing certain death at the hands of Nghi Dân's men, allowed herself to be killed by a loyal servant.

 The rule by Nguyễn Thị Anh was far from a disaster for Annam but equally, not much happened.
 Certainly there was a marked contrast between her rule, and the rule of her husband's own son, Le Thanh Tong.